Mother Mother: 2006–2012: Touch Up, O My Heart, and Eureka

 In October 2006, after playing a set at the Pop Montreal festival, Mother met with Last Gang Records and later signed a four-album contract.
 At that point, the label encouraged the band to change their name to avoid legal issues, and they renamed themselves Mother Mother.
 On February 20, 2007, the band re-released its debut album under the new name, renaming the album Touch Up and including two new songs, as well as artwork and overdubs different from the original.

 The band released their second album, O My Heart, in 2008.
 Later that year, on December 3, it was announced that Debra-Jean Creelman had left Mother Mother; on January 26, 2009, the band announced the addition of a new singer/keyboardist, Jasmin Parkin.

 Mother Mother's third album, Eureka, was released on March 15, 2011.
 The album's lead single, "The Stand", entered the Canada Singles Top 100 chart in May 2011 and peaked during that week at position 76.
 The album prompted a reviewer at the Toronto Star to describe the band as "evolving into orchestral harmonies and hip hop-influenced power ballads, as if Adam Lambert had joined The Dirty Projectors".
+This album has two bonus tracks; "In The Wings" and "Carve a Name."

 On January 9, 2012, Kraft Foods launched a series of television commercials featuring the song "Bright Idea".

 2012–2018: The Sticks, Very Good Bad Thing, and No Culture

 Mother Mother's fourth album, The Sticks, was released on September 18, 2012.
-It contains 14 tracks and was co-produced by the band frontman Ryan Guldemond and producer Ben Kaplan.
+It contains 14 tracks along with 2 bonus tracks "Cesspool of Love" and "All Gone," and was co-produced by the band frontman Ryan Guldemond and producer Ben Kaplan.
 The first single, "Let's Fall in Love", was released on July 17.
 They performed this song on their Canadian tour in 2012, playing in hometown Vancouver on December 19.

 In 2014, the band signed with Universal Music Canada to produce their fifth album, Very Good Bad Thing, which was released on November 4, 2014.
 The first single from the album, "Get Out the Way" was released on July 15, 2014.
+The album contains 10 tracks and 2 bonus tracks: "No One To Nothing" and "Jump the Fence."

 Mother Mother played the City of Brampton, Ontario's New Year's festivities at the end of 2016.
 On November 25, 2016, the band announced their Canadian No Culture Tour.
 Their tour began in New Brunswick in February 2017 and ended in British Columbia at the end of March 2017.

 On February 10, 2017, their sixth album No Culture was released.
 The lead single from the album, "The Drugs", was released on November 4, 2016.